faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 Low-index and observability properties of sub-models
 ====================================================

-The toolbox supports sequential residual generator design and for models with high differential-index such direct residual design is not always appropriate since numerical differentiation of measurement signals are needed.
-The structural differential-index can be determined by efficient structural algorithms and the MSO sets with low-index can be found using the ``IsLowIndex`` class method as
+The toolbox supports sequential residual generator design and for models with high differential-index such direct residual design is not always appropriate since numerical differentiation of measurement signals is needed.
+The structural differential index can be determined by efficient structural algorithms and the MSO sets with low-index can be found using the ``IsLowIndex`` class method as

 .. code-block:: python

     low_index_msos = [m for m in msos if model.IsLowIndex(m)]

-For the engine model there are 206 low-index MSO sets out of the 4496.
+For the engine model, there are 206 low-index MSO sets out of the 4496.
 Performing the call

 .. code-block:: python